Wedding Trip

 Carnaval in São Paulo

-We landed in São Paulo on February 12th.
+We land in São Paulo on February 12th.

 -